+“University employees” or “employees” are those individuals who have been hired by the University, receive financial compensation to perform services for the University, and whose work is directed and controlled by the University.

 "False Report" means making a materially false statement in bad faith in the course of proceedings under this Regulation.
 For example, a False Report includes providing materially false information during an investigation in bad faith, or misleading University officials in proceedings involving alleged violations of this Regulation through materially false information in bad faith.
 UNF takes the accuracy of information very seriously and a false report of discrimination, harassment, or retaliation may have severe consequences.
 A good-faith complaint is not considered a False Report, even if the case is dismissed or the Respondent is not found responsible.

-"Harassment" means unwelcome conduct toward an individual based on their protected class that is objectively offensive and sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities, or substantially interfere with or alter the conditions of employment.
+"Harassment" involving University employees as Respondents means unwelcome conduct toward an individual based on their protected class that is objectively offensive and sufficiently severe, persistent, or pervasive as to substantially interfere with or alter the conditions of employment.
+Harassment involving students means unwelcome conduct toward an individual based on their protected class that is objectively offensive and sufficiently severe, persistent, and pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities.
 Harassment includes, but is not limited to, acts such as making slurs, physical assaults or threats, and intimidation, when such conduct rises to the level provided above.
 Please refer to the University's Sexual Misconduct and Title IX Sexual Harassment Regulation, 1.0050R, for the definition of sexual harassment.

+“Investigator” refers to any person(s) authorized by the Title IX and Civil Rights Director and Title IX Coordinator who may, among other things, investigate reported instances of discrimination, harassment, and retaliation.

-"Obstruction of an EOI Investigation" means improper actions to discourage or impair participation in an EOI investigation, including but not limited to intimidating witnesses or other participants in the investigation.
+"Obstruction of an OTCR Investigation" means improper actions to discourage or impair participation in an OTCR investigation, including but not limited to intimidating witnesses or other participants in the investigation.

 "Protected activity" means requests for reasonable accommodations or religious accommodations; good faith actions in opposition to unlawful discrimination, harassment, or retaliation; and/or participating in an investigation, proceeding, or hearing for alleged unlawful discrimination, harassment, or retaliation.
 Some examples of protected activity include, but are not limited to, filing a discrimination charge, testifying or participating in an investigation, proceeding, or lawsuit, and opposing practices that one reasonably believes discriminate against individuals on the basis of a protected class.

-"Protected classes" means individuals who are provided protection against discrimination or harassment under this Regulation on the basis of age, race, color, creed, religion, ancestry, disability, national origin, citizenship status in employment for those authorized to work in the United Sates, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status, or any other basis protected by federal, state, or local law.
+"Protected classes" means individuals who are provided protection against discrimination or harassment under this Regulation on the basis of age, race, color, religion, disability, national origin, citizenship status in employment for those authorized to work in the United Sates, sex, marital status, genetic information, , veteran status, or any other basis protected by federal, state, or local law.

 "Reasonable accommodation for a disability" means an accommodation or auxiliary aid or service that enables a qualified individual with a disability to participate in the University's programs, events, activities, or employment, so long as the requested accommodation does not fundamentally alter the nature of the program, event, or activity, or impose an undue hardship.